Volunteering in Lesvos: Mental Health Support for Refugees

 Bearing Witness and Acknowledging Injustice

-It would be dishonest to talk about Lesvos without acknowledging the systems that perpetuate suffering.
-The camp was not only a site of personal trauma, but of structural inequity, with long waits for processing, inadequate support, and constant safety risks.
-People were suffering not just because of past experiences, but because of the way the world continued to respond.
+It would not be honest to talk about Lesvos without naming the systems that keep suffering in place.
+The camp was not only a space of personal pain but also a reflection of structural injustice.
+People faced long waits for asylum processing, little access to support, and ongoing safety risks.
+Their suffering did not come only from the past but also from the way the world continued to respond to them.

 Moments of Beauty and Hope

-Amid the harshness of camp life, there were moments of unexpected life and care.
-One family’s tent had a small garden outside.
-They had brought plants, arranged them carefully, and made their space beautiful.
-In the scorching heat and dust, those green plants stood out—a sign of life, rootedness, and dignity in a place defined by impermanence.
-Their effort to create something nurturing left a lasting impression, showing how creativity, care, and hope persist even in difficult circumstances.
+Amid the harshness of camp life, there were moments of quiet beauty.
+I remember one family who had created a small garden outside their tent.
+They had brought plants and arranged them with care, making their space feel alive and peaceful.
+In the heat and dust, those green leaves stood out as a sign of life, dignity, and hope in a place marked by impermanence.
+Their effort to nurture something living stayed with me and reminded me that creativity and care can survive even in hardship.

 Being Human

-At the core, what people wanted most was simple: to be seen, heard, and reminded that they mattered.
+At the heart of it, people wanted something very simple: to be seen, to be heard, and to know that they mattered.
 Sometimes all I could offer was a conversation, a listening ear, or a few words of encouragement.
-With young people who were completely alone, it was about acknowledging fear, recognizing humanity, and offering a moment of safety in an uncertain world.
-Even brief support can be meaningful, offering connection, validation, or a small sense of hope.

 Pomegranate tree on the island